-That being said, you can almost always find the time and energy to write a dictionary story, or spend 10 minutes writing a letter from your main character to their love interest, or editing what you wrote yesterday.
+That being said, you can almost always find the time and energy to write a note from your main character to their love interest, or to edit what you wrote yesterday.
 Find a way to show your muse that they’re still important to you, even if you can’t devote as much time to them as you’d like right now, and they’ll recognize that you still care, making them far more likely to stick around.

 2. Define boundaries.

 While it’s important to be attentive to your muse, you also need to establish some boundaries.
 This will depend on the kind of relationship you want.
 Maybe you’re happy spending hours together each and every day - some of it dedicated writing time, some of it just dawdling through brainstorming and reading books together - or maybe you’re better off with something more defined, more strict, like two hours a day, from 1:00 to 3:00 PM, Monday to Friday, and you spend your weekends doing other things.

 Don’t define your relationship with your muse by what works for your best writing buddy: this relationship is unique to you and your muse, so the boundaries that work for you will be different, too.

 Once you’ve defined the boundaries of your relationship with your muse, you’ll have a sense of the routine that works best for you.
 With that in mind, you can mix things up once in a while, do something special.
 This isn’t just for the benefit of your muse: this is for both of you.
 It’s a special thing you have going, and it can be easy to take that for granted, especially once you slip into a routine that feels so terribly comfy.